ragges/tektools/README.md

   * A GPIB adapter
 * MacOS based:
   * A MacOS system
-  * National Instruments 488.2 drivers
+  * A 488.2 library, e.g. National Instruments 488.2 drivers
-  * A National Instruments GPIB adapter
+  * A GPIB adapter

 The programs have been tested for reading (making backups) with these setups:
 * Linux based: